MauroDataMapper/docs/docs/developer/releasing.md

     If there is significant and appropriate change then a MAJOR release should be used.
     A PATCH release should only be done if the MINOR release failed and this is a release being done to fix that release failure.

+!!!
+Information

+    A unified view of the current build status of develop and main branches can be see [here](../build_status)

 You should identify the following from the repositories before starting

 * CORE_VERSION : The appropriate non-snapshot version from mdm-core/gradle.properties on the develop branch